JackSlateur/backurne/cli.md

 # Command line interface

 First of all, we should create some backups.
-Here, we have two backup policy : a daily for 30 days, and a hourly for 48 hours, this is the defaut:
+Here, we have two backup policy : a daily for 30 days, and a hourly for 48 hours, this is the default:
 ```
 35% [jack:~/backurne]./backurne backup
   INFO:  Processing proxmox: infrakvm1